Hickory – Holding – Four of Nuts & Seeds (Coins)

 Genus: Carya – Family: Juglandaceae

-Message: Hickory is asking that we release our grip regarding material possessions.
-If we save every penny but never spend it, then what good is it?
-Now is a time to trust and enjoy life by finding the right balance between having fun and having a safety net.
+Message: Hickory is asking us to release something we have been holding onto that now holds us.
+This is a time of finding the right balance between having fun and having a safety net.
 If we feel like we carry the weight of the world on our shoulders now is the time to unburden ourselves so we can become rejuvenated.
 We must honor the wisdom of releasing and see this as a new beginning.
-Be gentle with yourself or others during times of shedding.
+Be gentle with yourself and others during these times of shedding.

 Challenge: Feelings of scarcity that holds us in a place of fear.
 Overcoming the ego’s desire for control can bring profound transformation, peace and regeneration.